 The Real Estate Sector

 Engulfing the period of stagnation, the Indian real estate sector’s evolution has been phenomenal, propelled by a growing economy, conducive demographics, and a liberalized foreign direct investment regime.
-However, now, this unceasing phenomenon of the real estate sector has started to exhibit contraction signs.
+However, this unceasing phenomenon in the real estate sector has started to exhibit contraction signs.

-What reasons for such a trend in this sector, and what future course will it take?
-This article tries to find answers to these questions…
+What are the reasons for this trend in this sector, and what is its future course?
+This article tries to answer these questions.

 Overview of the Indian real estate sector

-Since 2004-05, the Indian reality sector has had tremendous growth.
-Registering a growth rate of 35 percent, the realty sector is estimated to be worth US$ 15 billion and anticipated to grow at the rate of 30 percent annually over the next decade, attracting foreign investments worth US$ 30 billion, with several IT parks and residential townships being constructed across-India.
+Since 2004-05, the Indian realty sector has grown tremendously.
+Registering a growth rate of 35 percent, the realty sector is estimated to be worth US$15 billion and is anticipated to grow at the rate of 30 percent annually over the next decade.
+It is attracting foreign investments worth US$30 billion, with several I.T. parks and residential townships being constructed across India.

 The Real Estate Sector 1

 Real estate covers residential housing, commercial offices, trading spaces such as theaters, hotels, restaurants, retail outlets, industrial buildings, factories, and government buildings.
-Real estate involves purchasing, selling, and developing land, residential, and non-residential buildings.
-The activities of the real estate sector embrace the housing and construction sectors.
+It involves purchasing, selling, and developing land and residential and non-residential buildings.
+The real estate sector’s activities embrace the housing and construction sectors.

-The sector accounts for a country’s major source of employment generation, the second-largest employer, next to agriculture.
-The sector has backward and forward linkages with about 250 ancillary industries such as cement, brick, steel, building material, etc.
+The sector accounts for a country’s major source of employment generation and is the second-largest employer after agriculture.
+It has backward and forward linkages with about 250 ancillary industries, such as cement, brick, steel, building materials, etc.

-Therefore, a unit increase in expenditure of this sector has a multiplier effect and capacity to generate income as high as five times.
+Therefore, a unit increase in expenditure in this sector has a multiplier effect, and the capacity to generate income is as high as five times.

 All-round emergence

-In the real estate sector, the major component comprises housing, which accounts for 80% and is growing at 35%.
-The remainder scomprises commercial segments, offices, shopping malls, hotels, and hospitals.
+The major component of the real estate sector is housing, which accounts for 80% and is growing at 35%.
+The remainder comprises commercial segments, offices, shopping malls, hotels, and hospitals.

-o Housing units: With the Indian economy surging at the rate of 9 %, accompanied by rising income levels of the middle class, growing nuclear families, low-interest rates, a modern approach towards homeownership, and change in the attitude of the young working class in terms of from save and buy to buy and repay having contributed towards soaring housing demand.
+Housing units: The Indian economy is surging at a rate of 9 %, accompanied by rising middle-class income levels, growing nuclear families, low interest rates, a modern approach to homeownership, and a change in the attitude of the young working class from saving and buying to buying and repaying, which has contributed to soaring housing demand.

 Earlier, the cost of houses used to be in multiple of nearly 20 times the buyers’ annual income, whereas today, the multiple is less than 4.5 times.